lenra-io/components-api/README.md

 ### The listeners

 All the listeners must start with `on` and be passed `onPressed`, `onChanged`...
-All listeners MUST have the `action` property and MAY have the `props` object property.
+All listeners MUST have the `name` property and MAY have the `props` object property.

 #### The `onPressed` listener